phort6n2/LTCC-2.0/src/content/blog/acuti-modo.md

 imageAlt: Kitchen
 ---

-## The Power of Emotionally Focused Therapy: How Can EFT Help You Build Healthy Lasting Relationships

 Has your relationship been stuck in the same unhealthy patterns that cause you and your spouse to drift apart and feel unseen, unheard, and abandoned?
 Does your relationship seem like a roommate marriage without genuine emotional connection or passion?
 Do you struggle with communication breakdown, lost intimacy, emotional disconnection, and loneliness in marriage?

-According to research, couples typically wait six years before seeking treatment, which allows their problems to build up and makes healing and rekindling more difficult.
+According to research, couples typically [wait six years before seeking treatment](https://pubmed.ncbi.nlm.nih.gov/33411353/#:~:text=A%20widely%20cited%20but%20poorly,have%20poor%20prospects%20for%20recovery.), which allows their problems to build up and makes healing and rekindling more difficult.
 Seeking the support of a trained couples counselor early on may help you get unstuck, resolve challenges more positively and productively, and reignite your connection.

 -   Sua ille submittere viribus verba visa Myconon
 -   Qvem nec